History of Second Floor

 - Three representatives from non-represented groups.

-Continued work by SFAC should align with the original goal statement and three pillars: flexibility, visibility, and accessibility.
-The goal of the Second Floor Advisory Committee is to create an everlasting design that will strengthen community and it will be inclusive of ALL students’ needs.
+Continued work by SFAC was agreed to be aligned with the original goal statement and three pillars: flexibility, visibility, and accessibility.
+The goal of the Second Floor Advisory Committee was to create an everlasting design that would strengthen community and be inclusive of ALL students’ needs.

-Each representative will be selected by their group and not designated by the Board.
-Any current member of SFAC has the choice and is encouraged to keep his or her seat on the committee.
-The Board has the right to appoint any new members from outside the listed groups currently on the second floor.
+Each representative was selected by their group and was not designated by the Board.
+Any current member of SFAC had the choice and was encouraged to keep his or her seat on the committee.
+The Board maintained the right to appoint any new members from outside the listed groups who were currently residing on the second floor.